4 Holiday Hosting Ideas: Mexican Sausage-Stuffed Peppers

 - Divide the meat into each pepper; sprinkle with cheese.
 Return to the oven and cook an additional 10 minutes.

-- Serve with sour cream and fresh chopped cilantro!
+- Serve with sour cream and fresh oregano!

 I have partnered with Tyson, but the opinions here are my own.